SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/2-blocks/content.md

 ## Further Reading

+Use Lora the explorer to drill into a recent MainNet block to see its contents at <a href="https://lora.algokit.io/mainnet" target="_blank">lora.algokit.io</a>.

-Learn more about Algorand blocks and the data they contain [here](http://dev.algorand.co/concepts/transactions/blocks).
+Learn more about Algorand blocks and the data they contain in the Developer Portal <a href="http://dev.algorand.co/concepts/transactions/blocks" target="_blank">here</a>.